How to Detect KernelSU

 Threat-Events™ ON > In-App Detection

 When this setting is used, Appdome detects Block KernelSU and passes Appdome’s Threat-Event™ attack intelligence to the app’s business logic for processing, enforcement, and user notification.
-For more information on consuming and using Appdome Threat-Events™ in the app, see section Using Threat-Events™ for KernelSU Intelligence and Control in Mobile Apps.
+For more information on consuming and using Appdome Threat-Events™ in the app, see section Using Threat-Events™ to KernelSU Block Intelligence and Control in Mobile Apps.

 -